Transport planners can work in the private or public sector.

 - the Transport Research Laboratory.

 The numbers of opportunities fluctuate according to government road building and transportation policies.
 Jobs are advertised online and by careers services and specialist recruitment agencies.
-They are also advertised in local, national and regional newspapers and in relevant publications including Planning Resource and Surveyor, as well as their online equivalents.
+They are also advertised in local, national and regional newspapers and in relevant publications including The Surveyor Magazine, as well as their online equivalents.
 Some consultancies offer opportunities for overseas work.